OCA/timesheet/hr_timesheet_sheet/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module supplies a new screen enabling you to manage your work encoding (timesheet) by period.
 Timesheet entries are made by employees each day.
-At the end of the defined period, employees validate their sheet and the manager must then approve his team's entries.
+At the end of the defined period, employees submit their validated sheet and the reviewer must then approve submitted entries.
 Periods are defined in the company forms and you can set them to run monthly, weekly or daily.
+Reviewer is configurable to be HR Officer/Manager, Department Manager, Direct Manager, or Project Manager.

 **Table of contents**